ThanosKa/magic-self/.github/SECURITY.md

 ## Security Best Practices

-When contributing to folio.sh, please follow these security practices:
+When contributing to magic-self.dev, please follow these security practices:

 1. **Never commit secrets** - Use environment variables
 2. **Validate all inputs** - Use Zod schemas for validation